-Objective 2: Develop appropriate policy statements for biological diversity conservation Action 2.1: Ensure that any development projects undergo an Environment Impact Assessment.
-(EIA)
+Action 2.1: Ensure that any development projects undergo an Environment Impact Assessment.
+(EIA).

-- Adopt an integrated approach to environmental policy and planning - Incorporate the principle of sustainable development into the mandates and policies of the sectoral line departments - Promote common approaches to economic and environmental planning in both public and private sectors - Promote open consultation mechanisms with local communities and the pursuit of traditional consensus approaches to decision making - Develop and apply EIA guidelines - Institutionalise EIA as part of the physical development, resource use policy programmes, and environmental decision making process - Coordinate resource use planning and management need for a central unit to coordinate sustainable development decision making
+- Adopt an integrated approach to environmental policy and planning; - Incorporate the principle of sustainable development into the mandates and policies of the sectoral line departments; - Promote common approaches to economic and environmental planning in both public and private sectors; - Promote open consultation mechanisms with local communities and the pursuit of traditional concensus approaches to decision making; - Develop and apply EIA guidelines; - Institutionalise the EIA as part of the physical development, resource use policy programmes, and environmental decision making process; - Coordinate resource use planning and management need for a central unit to coordinate sustainable development decision making.

 Addressing the concerns within this issue is vital for sustainable development.
 The work required has been clearly identified during the LMRPP and much of it has been done with the production of guidelines and drafting of legislation.
-It is now largely a matter of finalising these and of running a public awareness campaign so that all can see the benefits of initiatives like EIA and local planning and will adopt them.
+It is now largely a matter of finalising these and of running a public awareness campaign so that all can see the benefits of initiatives like EIA and local planning and will be more likely to adopt them.